KenKundert/nestedtext/doc/minimal-nestedtext.rst

         Name 2: Value 2

     The name and value are separated by a colon followed immediately by a space.
-    Any characters that follow the space are part of the value.
+    The characters that follow the space are the value.

-    A simple list is:
+    A simple list represented with:

     .. code-block:: nestedtext